tkf/JuliaManager.jl/jlm/docs/source/index.rst

 `MKL.jl`_ is a convenient way of using Intel's Math Kernel Library (MKL) with Julia.
 However, it still has some caveats and difficult to use standard Julia installation since precompilation cache are shared.
-This problem can be avoided by ``jlm`` so that switching between MKL.jl and non-MKL.jl Julia can be used in simultaneously without invoking repeated precompilation.
+This problem can be avoided by using ``jlm`` to separate compilation cache paths for MKL.jl and non-MKL.jl Julia.
+This way, both Julia installations can be used simultaneously without invoking repeated precompilation.

 .. _`MKL.jl`: https://github.com/JuliaComputing/MKL.jl